Bertrand of Orléans-Braganza: Education and beliefs

 From a very young age he received Catholic formation, being guided by his father to the taste for the doctrinal study and the analysis of the national and international events.
 He participated with enthusiasm in the academic banks of the ideological struggles that marked Brazil in the first half of the sixties.
 His formation was completed with frequent trips to Europe, one of which took place during the entire First Session of the Second Vatican Council, when he took close contact with the Catholic intelligentsia to Rome for the great event.
-Civil pilot, is a reservist of the Brazilian Air Force.
+A civil pilot, he is a reservist of the Brazilian Air Force.

 Bertrand is a Traditionalist Catholic and a member of Tradition, Family and Property, of traditionalist Catholic inspiration, founded and directed by the intellectual leader Plinio Corrêa de Oliveira until his death.
 There it diffuses from the catholic and monarchical ideals, seen by him as "distinct and harmonious facets of the same ideal."
 His older brother, Luiz, was also part of the organization.
 After a spin-off occurred in the entity, he and his brother began to collaborate with members linked to the Plinio Corrêa de Oliveira Institute (IPCO) and the Founders' Association.

 Besides Portuguese, his native language, Bertrand is fluent in French and Spanish.

 Later life

-He is not married and has no issue, so his dynastic heir is his younger brother, Antonio of Orléans-Braganza, who is married to a Belgian aristocrat, Princess Christine of Ligne, with issue.
+He is not married and has no issue.

 Both he and his elder brother, Luiz, were engaged in monarchist proselytism in Brazil.
 They both played main roles during the campaign for the 1993 plebiscite, which represented the hitherto only real opportunity for a return of the monarchy since the proclamation of the republic, in 1889.
 In it, the people were asked to choose which form of government (presidential or parliamentary) and which form of state organization (republic or constitutional monarchy) Brazil should have.
 The monarchist cause was not successful, receiving only 13.4% of the vote.